microsoft/turnstile/docs/GETTING_STARTED.md

 }
 ```

 Let's take a look at this seat information.
-The `seat` section describes the seat that was created including its ID, occupant, the strategy used to create it (either `first_come_first_served` or `monthly_active_user` depending on configuration, its type (either `standard` or `limited`), and its expiration date.
+The `seat` section describes the seat that was created including its ID, occupant, the strategy used to create it (either `first_come_first_served` or `monthly_active_user` depending on configuration), its type (either `standard` or `limited`), and its expiration date.
 The `subscription` information contains detailed information about the subscription where the seat was created.

 ## 7. Manage subscriptions